Code-Institute-Submissions/ci-interactive-project2/README.md

 ## Technologies Used
 The technologies and libraries used in this project are:
 + [HTML5](https://html.spec.whatwg.org/multipage/).
 HTML5 is the markup language that stores the structure of the webpage document.
-+ [CSS3](CSS3 (https://www.w3.org/Style/CSS/).
++ [CSS3](https://www.w3.org/Style/CSS/).
 CSS3 is the style sheet language that supports the presentation of document written in markup language.
 It is used to customize colour and styling on this website.
++ [Javascript](https://developer.oracle.com/sg/javascript/).
+Javascript is used as the brains behind the functionality of this website.
 + [Bootstrap 4](https://getbootstrap.com/) is a used as a framework for making this project website responsive and mobile-ready.
 + [jQuery](https://jquery.com/) is used to makes HTML document traversal and manipulation, event handling, animation, and Ajax simpler for this project.
+It is a javascript library used to simplify javascript.
 + [Moment.js](https://momentjs.com/) is used to parse dates for chart handling and also ease display of dates in string format.
 + [D3.js](https://d3js.org/) is used to display data based documents visually.
 + [DC.js](https://dc-js.github.io/dc.js/) is used to leverages d3.js to render charts in CSS-friendly SVG format.